loconav-tech/blog/_posts/2019-05-03-monitoring-cron-runtime-in-rails.md

 ## A datastore to keep last runtime for a job
 We are using redis as a datastore here, code for which is wrapped in a module called `CronMonitor`.
-There is no particular need to use Redis here, and you could use MongoDB or a SQL database for storing stats.
+There is no particular need to use Redis here, and you can use MongoDB or a SQL database for storing stats.

 Here's the sample code for redis based implementation:
 ```ruby